Pros and Cons of C-sec and Normal Delivery

 Pros:

-• This is the most natural way to birth the baby.
+• This is the most natural way to give birth to a baby.

-• Women’s body is naturally equipped to a delivery baby vaginally
+• A woman’s body is naturally equipped for a vaginal delivery baby vaginally

 • The recovery post-birth is faster compared to C-sec